On $L^2$ extension from singular hypersurfaces: Introduction

 As a representative of these positive results, we recall the statement of \cite[Thm.
 2.8]{D15} in the special case (for all we need in this paper) of $Y$ of codimension $1$ and $X$ Stein: see Theorem~\ref{extn} for more details.

 \begin{thm}[=Theorem~\ref{extn}, J.-P. Demailly]\cite[Thm.
 2.8]{D15} Let $X$ be a Stein manifold and let $Y \subset X$ be an irreducible hypersurface.
 Let $s \in H^0 (X, \OO(Y))$ be a defining holomorphic section of $Y$.
 Let $\psi = \log \abs{s}^2$ be a quasi-psh function where the length $\abs{s}$ is taken with respect to a smooth hermitian metric of $\OO(Y)$.
-Under the curvature conditions \eqref{curv}, $L^2$ extension holds for holomorphic functions with the estimate
+Under the curvature conditions \eqref{curv}, if a holomorphic function $u$ on $Y$ satisfies the finiteness of the RHS of the following \eqref{est1}, then there exists a holomorphic function $\ut$ on $X$ such that $\ut|_Y = u$ and satisfying \eqref{est1}:

 \noi where $\gamma$ is as defined in \eqref{gam} so that $\gamma (\delta \psi) e^{-\psi}$ is comparable to the Poincar\'e weight $\frac{1}{\abs{s}^2 (-\log \abs{s})^2}$. \end{thm}